JulianaSilvaRossi/JulianaSilvaRossi/README.md

 ## Software Quality Engineer 😍

-Since 2014 I have worked in the software testing area, I have a postgraduate degree in Quality Engineering, certified CTFL-AT (Certified Tester Foundation Level, Agile Tester), AZ-900, among others!
-I have experience with automated Web and API testing.
-I work with the development and implementation of automated tests with Robot Framework and Continuous Testing.
+Since 2014 I have worked in the software testing area, I have a postgraduate degree in quality Engineering, certified CTFL-AT (Certified Tester Foundation Level, Agile Tester), AZ-900, among others!
+I have experience with automated web and API testing.
+I work with the development and implementation of automated tests with Robot Framework and Continuous Testing, I possess knowledge and experience in agile methodologies.

 ## Technologies
 <div>